Material-Blazor/Material.Blazor/BlazorMdc/Components/NumericIntField/MTNumericIntField.razor.md

 ### Summary

 An integer variant of [MTNumericDoubleField](xref:C.MTNumericDoubleField).
+Applies [density subsystem](xref:A.Density) - note that filled text fields with denisty of -2 or less ignore labels by design within Material Theme.

 &nbsp;